Seeker14491/steamworks-rs/README.md

 ## A note on distributing binaries that depend on this library

 To run your binary that depends on this library, you will need to include the necessary `.dll`, `.dylib`, `.so` (depending on the platform) next to the executable.
 These are found in the `steamworks-sys\steamworks_sdk\redistributable_bin` directory.
 Note that this isn't necessary if you're running the executable through `cargo run`.
-Either way, you will probably need a `steam_appid.txt` file, as described in the [official docs](https://partner.steamgames.com/doc/sdk/api#SteamAPI_Init).

 Also, add the following to your crate's `.cargo/config.toml` file (make it if it doesn't exist) to configure your compiled binary, on Linux, to locate the Steamworks shared library next to the executable: